MLB and players union resume talks but remain far apart on competitive balance tax

 And major shifts could still be in the works because, even as the owners communicated their desire to expand to a 14-team postseason because of the television revenue involved, the players’ proposal Sunday agreed only to a 12-team setup — the same format they agreed to when the sides parted ways in Florida.

 People involved in the negotiations expect more talks this week in New York, but nothing had been scheduled as of Sunday afternoon.
 Every day that goes by without a deal introduces more scheduling questions and monetary concerns to the already unwieldy negotiations.
-Every day that goes by without a deal threatens more regular season games, cuts into MLB revenue and slices player salaries.
-And every day that passes dulls the frustrations of those who care about the game into something closer to apathy, leaving MLB on the cusp of further alienating its thinning fan base.
+Each day that goes by without a deal threatens more regular season games, cuts into MLB revenue and slices player salaries.
+And each day that passes dulls the frustrations of those who care about the game into something closer to apathy, leaving MLB on the cusp of further alienating its thinning fan base.